Overview

 JavaScript code can be placed in your (child) theme's main JavaScript file.
 Alternatively, you can add it manually between <script> tags in the <head> section of your (child) theme's header.php file.
 You can also load it with a hook in your (child) theme's functions.php file, or in the Custom Hooks add-on.
 To load the code only on pages with facets, use the facetwp_scripts hook.
 To load it on all pages, use wp_head or wp_footer.
 Or you can use a code snippets plugin.
 More info

-// Get the pager data object FWP.settings.pager // Get the current page number FWP.settings.pager.page // Get the posts per page FWP.settings.pager.per_page // Get the total number of results FWP.settings.pager.total_rows // Get the total number of pages FWP.settings.pager.total_pages
+// Get the pager data object FWP.settings.pager // Get the current page number FWP.settings.pager.page // Get the posts per page FWP.settings.pager.per_page // Get the total number of pages FWP.settings.pager.total_pages // Get the total number of filtered posts FWP.settings.pager.total_rows // Get the total number of unfiltered posts FWP.settings.pager.total_rows_unfiltered

 Programmatically paginate with JavaScript